-The first set of modifications were discussed by the Planning Commission and City Council in 2019.
+The first set of modifications was discussed by the Planning Commission and City Council in 2019.
 Following policy discussions with both bodies, the amendments to the UDO were adopted by ordinance in October 2019.
-A second set of UDO amendments were presented to both bodies and adopted by ordinance in 2021.
+A second set of UDO amendments was presented to both bodies and adopted by ordinance in 2021.

-Staff continues to identify items that come up as the Code is administered.
+Staff continues to identify items as the Municipal Code is administered.
 Staff compiled and presented additional modifications to the Planning Commission at its Jan.
 3, 2023, study session.
 Based on those discussions, formal amendments were drafted for consideration during the Planning Commission's Jan.
-17, 2023, meeting, and are presented in Attachment 1.
+17, 2023 meeting.
 This set of modifications is considered UDO Amendment #3.